hnguyen094/hnguyen094.github.io/project-details.md

 ## [See the Sounds](https://apps.apple.com/us/app/see-the-sounds/id6476731565)

 This is an application for Apple's MR headset (Apple Vision Pro).
 This is essentially just a demo that demonstrates how machine learning models can be used on AVP to create interesting experiences.
 Specifically, it was taken as a partial feature as a proof of concept that a virtual pet can hear (and understand) the environment it is in.
+To get a sense of how this works, see this [demo video](https://youtu.be/42cqkCwPSmg) submitted to Apple for App Store approval.

 ## Technical Details